FenixEdu/fenixedu.github.io/index.md

 ### Overview

-[Técnico Lisboa][Técnico Lisboa] is Portugals most prestigious school of engineering.
-[DSI][DSI] is the schools computer and network services.
+[Técnico Lisboa][Técnico Lisboa] is Portugal's most prestigious school of engineering.
+[DSI][DSI] is the school's computer and network services.
 We have been developing open source software, mainly directed at solving problems for higher education institutions, since 2001.
 Every institution involved in higher education is different and has its own needs and processes.
 However, this is